vakilkunal/MH-Tools/README.md

 #### &sect; Browser Installation Tips

-Drag the blue bookmarklet link to your browser's bookmarks bar.
-If that doesn't work, try the following manual instructions.
-These concepts apply to other browsers (including mobile), but specific steps may vary.
+On desktop, drag the blue bookmarklet link to your browser's bookmarks bar.
+On mobile, first tap the corresponding clipboard icon to copy the bookmarklet code to your clipboard, then paste it into the URL field of a new bookmark.
+The following instructions illustrate the basic concepts for 4 major browsers - these concepts should apply to other browsers as well (including mobile), but specific steps may vary.

 <br><img src="https://cdnjs.cloudflare.com/ajax/libs/browser-logos/45.3.0/archive/chrome_12-48/chrome_12-48_32x32.png" alt="Chrome" id="chrome"><br>
 _Google Chrome_